centarro/commerce-docs/docs/v1/user-guide/managing-orders.md

 <h4>Refresh frequency</h4>

 <p>To further enhance the performance impact, we set a reasonable lifespan for calculated prices.
 If your pricing depends on up-to-the-second changes, then this setting can be set to zero so that it will always be calculated.
-Its likely the majority of use cases could have a large number of seconds here.
+It's likely the majority of use cases could have a large number of seconds here.
 Shopping carts will only be refreshed if more than the specified number of seconds have passed since they were last refreshed.</p>
-<p>Note that, by default, we always recalculate on /cart and /checkout but you can turn off that setting here as well.</p>
+<p>Note that, by default, we always recalculate on /cart and /checkout, but you can turn off that setting here as well.</p>

 ## Displaying All Orders